-For example, here’s our referral link to sign up for the Delta SkyMiles® Gold Card, which has an increased bonus until April 1, 2020.
+For example, here’s our referral link to sign up for the Delta SkyMiles® Gold Business Card.

 Each friend can earn up to 70,000 bonus Miles.
 Your friends can earn 60,000 bonus Miles after they use their new Card to spend $2,000 in purchases on their new Card in their first 3 months.
 Plus, they can earn an additional 10,000 bonus Miles after their first anniversary of Card Membership.
 Offer Expires: 04/01/2020.
 Your friend will be able to choose from all available Delta SkyMiles American Express Cards.
 You can receive your referral bonus no matter what Delta Card your friend is approved for.

 Here’s what we get for the referral:

 You can earn 12,500 bonus miles for each approved referral – up to 55,000 bonus miles per calendar year.
 Limited time offer ends 04/01/2020.

 Sounds simple, doesn’t it?